Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Data and Error Analysis

 \subsection{Misannotations}

-A significant fraction of perceived incorrect predictions comprise existing annotation errors in all the datasets.
-In particular, in a manual review of 200 randomly chosen turns from each dataset, RiSAWOZ exhibits a 10.0\% misannotation rate while CrossWOZ and MultiWOZ respectively exhibit 17.9\% and 26\% misannotation rates.
+A substantial portion of incorrect predictions is due to existing annotation errors in all the datasets.
+In particular, in a manual review of 200 randomly chosen turns from each dataset, RiSAWOZ exhibits a 10.0\% misannotation rate while CrossWOZ and MultiWOZ exhibit 17.9\% and 26\% misannotation rates, respectively.

 Prevalent misannotation error types observed in the three datasets are noted below, with examples in the appendix.